cedra-labs/docs/docs/cli/usage.md

 This will compile the package (in test mode) and run all tests in your code.
 Output will show which tests passed or failed, along with any debug prints or assertions from the tests.
 Use this to verify your module's logic off-chain before deploying.

 ### 🚀 Publishing Move Modules to the Blockchain

+For packages exceeding 64KB, see [Deploying Large Packages](/large-packages).

 3. **📤 Publish the Package:** Run the `cedra move publish` command (with `--named-addresses` as needed).
 The CLI will first **simulate** the publish transaction (see next section on simulation) and then ask for confirmation to actually submit it.
 For example: